patrickbucher/daily-frontend-grind-q4-2024/diary.md

 # Day 5 (2024-10-06)

-I worked through chapter 8 in the morning, which only had two rather easy exercises.
+I worked through chapter 8 about errors and exception handling in the morning, which only had two rather easy exercises.

+I also worked through chapter 9 on regex during the day, which had some rather challenging exercises.

+I went rather quickly through the first 9 chapters.
+For October, I planned to do two chapters in three days.
+Now I rather did three chapters in two days.
+But now begins the part I missed out on so far: modules and async programming.
+It's time to slow down and work carefully through those.

 # Day 4 (2024-10-05)